This guide provides information concerning NVDA development, including translation and the development of components for NVDA.

 App Module files have a .py extension, and are named the same as the main executable of the application for which you wish them to be used.
 For example, an App Module for notepad would be called notepad.py, as notepad's main executable is called notepad.exe.

-App Module files must be placed in the appModules subdirectory of the user's NVDA user configuration directory.
-For more information on where to find the user configuration directory, please see the NVDA user guide.
+App Module files must be placed in the appModules subdirectory of an add-on, or of the scratchpad directory of the NVDA user configuration directory.

 App Modules must define a class called AppModule, which inherits from appModuleHandler.AppModule.
 This class can then define event and script methods, gesture bindings and other code.
 This will all be covered in depth later.

 NVDA loads an App Module for an application as soon as it notices the application is running.
 The App Module is unloaded once the application is closed or when NVDA is exiting.

 The following example App Module makes NVDA beep each time the focus changes within the notepad application.
 This example shows you the basic layout of an App Module.

 Copy and paste the code between (but not including) the start and end markers into a new text file called notepad.py, which should be saved in the AppModules subdirectory.
 Be very careful to keep all tabs and spaces intact.